-Recorded online lectures or seminars that are considered non-academic coursework, and that are offered by US regionally accredited colleges or universities, can be awarded CPEUs.
+Time spent viewing recorded online lectures or seminars offered via regionally accredited colleges or universities within the context of massive online open courses (MOOCS) can be awarded CPEUs.
 You must have official verification of your participation, such as a certificate of completion that verifies that you have completed specified assignments, participatory activities, and evaluation benchmarks.